DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 def deserialize_tools_inplace(data: Dict[str, Any], key: str = "tools")

-Deserialize Tools in a dictionary inplace.
+Deserialize a list of Tools or a Toolset in a dictionary inplace.

 Arguments: